How To Calculate Real Estate Commission In 4 Easy Steps

 Just like traditional employers negotiate salaries before finalizing an employment agreement with a new hire, you’ll need to establish and agree upon a commission structure and split with any new real estate agent you recruit.

 The commission split refers to how you divide the commission earned by your brokerage on a real estate transaction with your real estate agents.
+The entire commission plan will likely describe more than just one set split.

-It’s also important to think about the other fees that are included, such as E&O or transaction management fees.
+It’s also important to consider the other fees included, such as E&O or transaction management fees.
+This split ratio would apply to any sales agents working for the real estate broker.

-For example, some agents keep 100% of the commission earned on a gross sales price and pay the brokerage a set ongoing fee, similar to paying rent.
+For example, some agents keep 100% of the commission earned on a gross sales price and pay the brokerage a set ongoing flat fee, similar to paying rent.
 This would cover the real estate agent’s share of the brokerage costs.

 3 Common Types of Commission Structures to Consider

-Tiered real estate commission
+💸 Tiered commission structure

 In this structure, an agent receives a varying percentage of the total commission, which is determined by their earnings within a specific period.
+This may motivate agents to close more deals, as they’ll receive more commission when they do.

 It’s worth noting that this structure can become complex because the amount of commission your brokerage pays to agents may change over time.

-A flat-fee model
+💸 A flat-fee model

-Under this commission model, your real estate agents earn the full commission from a sale and subsequently pay a monthly fee to your brokerage that remains constant regardless of how many deals they close.
+Under this commission model, your real estate agents earn the full commission from a sale and subsequently pay a monthly fee to your brokerage that remains consistent regardless of how many deals they close.

-Team split commission
+💸 Team split commission

 In this model, the real estate commission is split between everyone who has worked on closing the deal rather than the full amount going to the agent.